jobteaser/job_tomate/README.md

 ### JIRA and Slack

-- Send an alert to #maintenance to JobTeaser slack team if the maitenance board has more than 5 TODO & WIP issues.
+- Send an alert to #maintenance to JobTeaser slack team if the maintenance board has more than 5 TODO & WIP issues.
+- Notify someone on Slack an issue has been assigned to oneself.

 ## Worklows todolist